pmasschelier/pmasschelier.github.io/content/posts/nasm-preprocessor.md

 ; 	sub rsp, 0x40
 ```

-A macro can take any amount of parameters which will be accessed via their 1-based starting from %1, %2, %3 and so on.
+A macro can take any amount of parameters which will be accessed via their 1-based index starting from %1, %2, %3 and so on.

 %0 is reserved for the number of arguments passed to the macro because as we'll see later, multi-line macros can take a variable amount of parameters.